VioricaL/prometeus-grafana/project-grafana-prometheus/README.md

 ##  Installing Grafana
 Grafana is an open-source observability platform for visualizing metrics, logs, and traces collected from your applications.
 It’s a cloud-native solution for quickly assembling data dashboards that let you inspect and analyze your stack.

-First of all in order to connect to our GRafana Dashboard we need to expose our Grafana using Ingress.
+First of all in order to connect to our Grafana Dashboard we need to expose our Grafana using Ingress.
 If you have an existing ingress controller setup, you can create an ingress object to route the Grafana DNS to the Prometheus backend service.

 Also, you can add SSL for Grafana in the ingress layer.

+# Follow steps to set up Grafana
+Step 1: Create a file named grafana-datasource-config.yaml Step 2: Create the configmap using the following command. kubectl create -f grafana-datasource-config.yaml
+Step 3: Create a file named deployment.yaml
+Note: This Grafana deployment does not use a persistent volume.
+If you restart the pod all changes will be gone.
+Use a persistent volume if you are deploying Grafana for your project requirements.
+It will persist all the configs and data that Grafana uses.
+Step 4: Create the deployment
+kubectl create -f deployment.yaml
+Step 5: Create a service file named service.yaml

 ## Conclusion
 Grafana is a very powerful tool when it comes to Kubernetes monitoring dashboards.